wdk-docs/npm-docs/source/packages-and-modules/transferring-a-package-from-a-user-account-to-an-org.rst

 npm owner add npm <their-username> <package-name> --otp=123456 npm owner rm <your-username> <package-name> --otp=123456
-Note: After this is done, the Org owner or team admin will be able to add the package to a team in their Org, using the access command.
+.. note:: After this is done, the Org owner or team admin will be able to add the package to a team in their Org, using the access command.